310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% bubble Tetora norsmile2 %}
 All the things ES didn’t do for us, we’d like to do ‘em for the people of Hoshijima.
 Abused kids don’t always turn into abusers themselves.

-In fact… If we become respectable parents without ever warping or corrupting despite everything — only then would it truly be our victory.
+In fact… If we become respectable parents without ever warping or corrupting despite everythin’ — only then would it truly be our victory.
 {% endbubble %}

 {% bubble Midori smile %}
-I don’t think life is all about wins and losses, but I sorta get what Tetora-kun’s saying, too… Yeah, it’s not like I wanna become a miserable person, either…
+I don’t think life is all about wins and losses, but I somehow get what Tetora-kun’s saying, too… Yeah, it’s not like I wanna become a miserable person, either…

 If I can live my life straightforwardly, then that’s always gonna be the best option, right?
 {% endbubble %}